Meet Our Faculty

 Krystal Young holds a B.A. in English literature and M.Ed. with a focus on Curriculum and Instruction from the University of Illinois Urbana-Champaign.
 She has served as a substitute teacher in a variety of schools and content areas at Champaign Unit 4 Schools.
 While earning her M.Ed., she gained familiarity with and contributed pieces to the curriculums of several local area schools.
 Krystal maintains her teaching license and completes professional development, mostly focusing on dyslexia.

 Prior to her current position, Mrs. Young was a co-founder and managing partner of Codagami, a Champaign-based technology company that develops web and mobile applications for some of the most recognized brands in the world.
 During her tenure, Krystal was responsible for marketing, human resources, finance, employee development, and operations.
-Mrs. Young has been a member of the Countryside community for eight years, and she has three daughters currently attending Countryside.
+Mrs. Young has been a member of the Countryside community for nine years, and she has two daughters currently attending Countryside and one Countryside alumna.

 Binky Bognar – Administrative Assistant